Seismic Design Category Reference Information (ASCE 7-05 )

 We hear it from our customers everyday, trying to wrap your head around all the different aspects involved in determing what is required on any project can be tedious.
 Whether you are trying to gain better understanding of how seismic requirements are determined, or just trying to complete what is required on a given project ISAT can help.

 If you are unsure of what Seismic Design Category (SDC) your project may fall under it can typically be found in the structural notes section of your construction drawings, or they may also be listed in the project specification.
 If you are still having trouble determining what category it falls under, ISAT has staff available that can walk you through your project details and help you figure it out.
-Once you have figured out the SDC of your project, you can then determine the seismic requirements by using ISAT's online Seismic Requirement Calculator.
+Once you have figured out the SDC of your project, you can then determine your seismic requirements by using ISAT's online Seismic Requirement Calculator.

 What is a Seismic Design Category